-Due to the new covid-19 measures announced by the German government and health authorities, we regret to inform you of the temporary closure of our exhibition space from this Saturday, November 2, 2020 until further notice.
+Due to the new covid-19 measures announced by the German government and health authorities, we regret to inform you of the temporary closure of our exhibition space from Monday, November 2nd, 2020 until further notice.

 Meanwhile, our digital film program “Why an archive?” curated by Ariane Beyn for the exhibition Readings From Below, in collaboration with Arsenal – Institute for Film and Video Art, will be presented throughout the month of November in the virtual cinema Arsenal 3 as part of the project “Archive Außer Sich”.